dchote/barassistant-ha/README.md

 docker build -t barassistant-ha:dev --build-arg API_URL=SITE_URL/bar/api --build-arg API_TOKEN=  --build-arg BAR_ID=1 --build-arg COLLECTION_ID=1 .
 ```

 You can combine barassistant-ha with your Bar Assistant `docker-compose.yml` and `nginx.conf` and have this bar specific readonly frontend come up within the same docker-compose stack.
+The new instance will be available at `SITE_URL/bar/ha/`.

 ### docker-compose.yml
 ```